yunfuliu/pixkit/MANUAL.md

 * All the required resources involving "include" and "lib" are in the folder `/install`

-	- Samples: Some examples are also builded up in `/samples` for test
+	- Samples: Some examples are also built up in `/samples` for test

 	- Function definitions: Please go [wiki](https://github.com/yunfuliu/pixkit/wiki)